 Yes, you can stay at a National Park with your dog!
 To celebrate, we’re offering a contest.

-First, here’s where you and your pup can experience some Great White North outdoor adventure:
+First, where can you camp with my dog in Canada?
+Here’s where you and your pup can experience some Great White North outdoor adventure:

 1. Grasslands National Park, Saskatchewan